MarkFu0213/Haotong-Fu/README.md

 Haotong Fu (Mark)'s Repository
 Welcome to my github repository!

-I currenty have two project:
+These are the two projects I have worked on independently (I am not allowed to share any codes from internships):

 1: Chromakey Image Processor
 ▪ Developed an optimized algorithm via C++ to accurately detect and replace greenscreen backgrounds in images, reducing the detection error rate from 12% to 0.2% over 7 rigorous test cases